rsdoiel/antenna/archives/2025/planet_2025.28.md

 ---

-## Galway city council to decide on infrastructure loans
+## Galway council votes to seek €60m infrastructure loans

 date: 2025-07-14, from: RTÉ News

-Councillors in Galway city will today be asked to approve plans to seek €60 million in loans, to fund what are described as essential infrastructural improvements for the city.
+Councillors in Galway city have approved plans to seek €60 million in loans, to fund what are described as essential infrastructural improvements for the city.

 <br>